emlearn/emlearn-micropython/doc/fifo_imu.md

 The likelihood increases with how much allocations the code does, but can generally happen at any point in time.
 One garbage collection run may take many milliseconds, and will cause the data to be sampled at the wrong time.
-This can mess up the results of most types of analysis, be it Digital Signal Processing, control theory, or Machine Learning - because they rely on regularly sampled data.
+This can mess up the results of many types of analysis - because they rely on regularly sampled data.
+Most methods from Digital Signal Processing, control theory, or Machine Learning.

 2. Execution time might be too slow for high samplerates.
 To read at 1kHz+, code would need to spend under 1 ms per iteration,